eobwebdevelop/React-Fetch-POSTRequest_exercise/README.md

 ## Description:
-The main goal of this exercise is to use a API placed on Heroku to make a POST request to record a new film.
+The main goal of this exercise is to use an API placed on Heroku to make a POST request to record a new film.

 ## Instructions:
 Fill the form and submit it, then check the API to see your new record: https://post-a-form.herokuapp.com/api/movies/